Saturday, December 12, 2009

 Statements such as these beg that people take a moment to recall Dr. Sagan’s warnings about pseudoscience mentioned previously.
 For as long as the Industrial Revolution has held a grip on human society, scientists have been aware that sunspot activity is correlated to cloudless skies.
 Also documented, is the tie between known sunspot minimums and the ‘Little Ice Age.’
 (Rawls) It would seem that this would be a more legitimate explanation.
 With cloudless skies, more energy reaches the surface of the earth, inducing higher temperatures.
 Conversely, with higher CO2 levels, there is more cloud cover and higher precipitation levels are observed (Ahrens).

 Certain aspects of the human impact on earth are obvious, cannot be ignored, and should be addressed immediately to create a more sustainable environment for all species.
 Particulate matter dumped in to the atmosphere is making it difficult to breathe.
-The water is fouled by industrial waste from chemical byproducts created to advance the species.
-Heaps of decaying matter, some that will never decay, restricts the ability of any species to exist, causing disease and death.
+The water is fouled by industrial waste from chemical byproducts.
+Heaps of decaying matter, some that will never truly fully decay, restricts the ability of any species to exist, causing disease and death.
 The land has been shredded; torn, and abused for the sake of promoting human progress.
 CO2 levels are changing constantly, as it works in coordination with billions of other elements to warm and cool the earth.

-It is not the sole agent of chaos.
+CO2 is not the sole agent of chaos.
 Statistically, human activity only seems to be replacing that activity which would normally have been produced by natural biological processes; human CO2 levels are only 3.2% of the whole, natural processes create 96.8%.
-(Hieb) For some reason, those numbers never make the headlines though.
+(Hieb) Those numbers never make the headlines though.
 Contributing to these factors is the human societal condition.

 Human political, technological, and industrial activity generates massive amounts of heat, without considering carbon dioxide in the equation.
 Heat from many activities remains trapped under a thick layer of filth in the atmosphere; dust from global agricultural activity and mining, industrial soot pumped into the air by factories and vehicles inhibit the earth’s ability to release heat.
 Indeed, what of the radiation from nuclear testing, which releases massive amounts of heat into the atmosphere?

 CO2 is not the problem.
 There have been periods of excessive warmth and cold, as well as higher concentrations of CO2, all of which have been combined to produce the variety of species that exist today.
-There is insufficient concrete evidence that directly links CO2 to global temperature increase, Humans should not be so vain as to believe they are the cause, and should immediately come to terms with the fact that elimination of CO2 will mean the end of all species.
-Attempting to manipulate levels of this gas, based on inadequate data, and unscientific ravings of unqualified individuals like Al Gore, is a massive accident waiting to happen.
+There is insufficient evidence linking CO2 to global temperature increase.
+Humans should not be so vain as to believe they are the cause, and should immediately come to terms with the fact that elimination of CO2 will mean the end of all species.
+Attempting to manipulate levels of this gas, based on inadequate data, and unscientific ravings of unqualified individuals like Al Gore, is an accident waiting to happen.

-The climate will change again tomorrow; there is no preventative measure that can be taken to stop it.
-The climate will continue to change, with or without our interference.
+Climate will change again tomorrow.
+There is no preventative measure to stop it.
+Climate will continue to change, with or without human interference.
 The earth will warm, and it will cool.
 Species will come into existence and become extinct.
 This is the natural process.
 If humans expect to retain their position of dominance over life on earth, they will need to do as they have done since they descended from the forest canopy; expect the worst and prepare for it.

 . . .